flenniken/collections/docs/collection-maker.md

 collection (from the initial 20), to determine their order, and to enter descriptive text.

-As an admin you click the maker icon to load the maker page.
+As an admin you click the maker icon to visit the maker page.
 You select the collection to edit from the dropdown menu.
 You do this while running from localhost on your desktop.